Tactics For Wine Producers to Rise Above the Retail Price War

 - Establish systems to notice when a customer who has been active, lapses.
 Continuously test messages and offers to try and reactivate these ‘at risk’ customers.
 This could be simple recognition vs. an offer tailored to their purchase behaviour (e.g. aged reds) vs. a discount voucher.

-Done well, an authentic engagement program can enrich the experiences that customers have with the region, the brand, the people and the product and has the potential to get producers out of the retail price war by giving them an opportunity to build deeper customer relationships that last.
+Done well, an authentic engagement program can enrich the experiences and emotional connections that customers have with the region, the cellar door and with the products, and it has the potential to get wine producers out of the retail price war by giving them an opportunity to build deeper customer relationships that last.